solana-mobile/solana-mobile-doc-site/docs/sample-apps/sample_app_overview.md

 hide_table_of_contents: true
 ---

-We've created a number of open-source sample apps in different languages/frameworks to help you get started!
+A list of open-source sample apps in different languages/frameworks to help you get started!
-- If you're new to using the mobile wallet adapter SDK or looking for a reference point for your own implementation, you're in the right place.
+- If you're new to using the mobile wallet adapter SDK or looking for a reference point for your own implementation, explore these sample apps.
-- By exploring these sample apps, you can get a better understanding of the capabilities of our SDK and how it can be integrated into a project.
+- By exploring these sample apps, you can get a better understanding of the capabilities of the Mobile Wallet Adapter SDK and how it can be integrated into a project.

 | Name | Description | Technologies |